robertoestivill/ytsclient/README.md

  Integration Tests
 --

-Integration tests have been separated from unit tests into a different source folder and task/goal.
+Integration tests have been separated from unit tests into a different source folder and task.

 You can find the integration tests in `src/integration/java` folder.

+All the integration tests have been `@Ignore`'d because they use the production API.

-Because the integration tests are executed against the real API, you will need to add the following constants to the `ModuleTest` class before executing the tests.
+To run them, comment or delete the `@Ignore` annotation, and add your details the following constants to the `ModuleTest` class before executing the tests.
 * `APPLICATION_KEY`
 * `USERNAME`
 * `PASSWORD`
 * `EMAIL`

-Instead of harcoding the values, you can also set up the following environment variables in order to configure your settings without having to modify the source code.
+Also, instead of harcoding the values, you can also set up the following environment variables in order to configure your settings without having to modify the source code.
 * `YTS_APPLICATION_KEY`
 * `YTS_USERNAME`
 * `YTS_PASSWORD`